Intermesh/groupoffice-docs/using/email.rst

 Note that the username should be the IMAP username and not the Group-Office username.
 When the folder is shared it doesn't automatically subscribe it for the users.
 So they have to subscribe to the folder before they can use it.
 You can read about subscribing in the next chapter.

+.. note:: The mailserver must support this feature too otherwise the share folder button will be hidden.
+For Dovecot this means the IMAP ACL plugin must be installed.
+The IMAP server will then report the "ACL" capability.

 Subscribing folders